martinnicolas/maritotito/README.md

 	//= require maritotito

-In every file field on your form add the onchange attribute with the function `"validateFiles(this);"` and a data attribute with the Hash with the maximum file size and allowed extensions:
+In every file field on your form add the onchange attribute with the function `"validateFiles(this);"` and a data attribute with a Hash containing maximum file size and allowed extensions:

 ```ruby
 <%= f.file_field :some_field, onchange: "validateFiles(this);", data: { max_file_size: 2.megabytes, allowed_extensions: ['pdf'] } %>